jpdacostaza/OrangePi5Plus/Opi5_boot_NVMeSSD.md

 ## Booting Orange PI 5 from NVMe SSD

-Booting directly from NVMe SSD only works after installing the bootloader on SPI Flash.<br>
+Booting directly from NVMe SSD only works after installing the bootloader on SPI Flash.
-· In order to do this, First install the OS to my SD card, and boot
+<br>· In order to do this, First install the OS to my SD card, and boot</br>
 ```
 Here are the steps: